Justice Department reverses its position in Ohio voting rights case

 RELATED: States Push New Voter Requirements, Fueled by Trump

+Vanita Gupta, a signatory of the Obama Justice Department brief, spoke out against the filing.

+“Monday’s filing was further confirmation of some of our worst fears about the Trump administration’s crackdown on voting rights," Gupta wrote in a statement on behalf of the Civil and Human Rights Coalition.
+"Yesterday, the Justice Department abandoned a longstanding view, articulated in a 2010 guidance and through numerous court filings across Democratic and Republican administrations, that the National Voter Registration Act of 1993 prohibits voter purge practices like the one under litigation in Ohio."

-Voting rights advocates responded quickly to the administration's new position on Ohio's law.
+Other voting rights advocates also responded quickly to the administration's new position on Ohio's law.

 “Since taking office, this Administration has been hellbent on stripping eligible voters of their access to the ballot box," the NAACP Legal Defense Fund said in a statement.
 "The DOJ’s interpretation of federal law would leave Americans vulnerable to getting purged from the voter rolls, dispossessing millions of a fundamental right simply because they did not exercise it."